snuq/VSEQF/Readme.md

 ## Sequence Editor Additions
-The built-in 'grab', 'select' and  operators have been added to, this enables:
+The built-in 'grab', 'select', 'cut', 'delete', 'make meta strip' and 'import' operators have been added to, this enables:

 * Sequence Parenting